 Problem: Microwave Is Making a Buzzing or Humming Noise

-There could be problem with your microwave’s high voltage diode or capacitor if your microwave is making a loud buzzing or humming noise and not heating food.
+There could be a problem with your microwave’s high voltage diode or capacitor if your microwave is making a loud buzzing or humming noise and not heating food.
 The microwave’s high voltage diode is an electrical device that helps power the magnetron by allowing the current to pass in only one direction, giving the microwave the energy it needs to work.
 If this part is shorted or open, it may give off a burnt smell.
 Because testing a microwave’s diode involves discharging the capacitor and opening the device up, it is recommended you call a professional to test and repair this part to avoid the risk of electric shock.

 Problem: Microwave Has Power but Won’t Turn On